qntfy/kazaam/README.md

 present.

 ### Concat
-The concat transform allows to combine fields and literal strings into a single string value.
+The concat transform allows the combination of fields and literal strings into a single string value.
 ```javascript
 {
     "operation": "concat",